Rundiz/upload/README.md

     $Upload->security_scan = true;
     // If you upload multiple files, do you want it to be stopped if error occur?
 (Set to false will skip the error files).
     $Upload->stop_on_failed_upload_multiple = false;
+    // You may set calculate hash file to false if file size is too large to prevent execution timeout.
+(This is new since 2.0.13).
+    $Upload->calculate_hash_file = true;

     // Begins upload
     $upload_result = $Upload->upload();